antonellabasso/antonellabasso.github.io/_assignments/testing_bias_A.md

 \\[ \sum_{j=1}^k \sum_{x \in C_j} d^2 \(x, \mu\(C_j)\)\) \\]

-In the exploration of fairness measures (*Testing Bias - Part B*) we've considered how to evaluate the fairness of a binary classifier that produces a 0-1 output.
+In the exploration of fairness measures (*How Do Design Choices Affect Fairness?*) we've considered how to evaluate the fairness of a binary classifier that produces a 0-1 output.
 However, we now consider a "fair" equivalent of the \\(k\\)-means problem.

 > Suppose each point \\(x\\) also has a color feature \\(g(x)\\), such that we can determine the fraction of points with a particular color within each cluster.
 Then the goal then becomes to make sure these cluster-specific or "local" fractional values match the overall "global" proportions of colors reflected in the data.
 For example, if we have 15 points of which 5 are red and 10 are blue, and we want to cluster them into 5 clusters, then each cluster should contain 1 red and 2 blue points.